The Power of Power Law: Asymmetry Enables Compositional Reasoning: Acknowledgements

 \section{Acknowledgements}

-We thank Nathan Srebro and Zhiyuan Li at the Toyota Technological Institute at Chicago (TTIC) for their early discussions and feedback to this project.
+We thank Nathan Srebro and Zhiyuan Li at the Toyota Technological Institute at Chicago (TTIC), for their early discussions and feedback to this project.
+ZW thank Zixin Wen at CMU for valuable suggestions in experiment design.
 JDL acknowledges support of the NSF CCF 2002272, NSF IIS 2107304, NSF CIF 2212262, ONR Young Investigator Award, and NSF CAREER Award 2144994.